An Analysis of Physiological and Psychological Responses in Virtual Reality and Flat Screen Gaming: Results

 \subsubsection{Heart Rate}

 We present the mean heart rate values for the participants during VR and FS gameplay, based on the game played in Fig.~\ref{fig:HR_Comp}(a).
-The heart rate was normalized w.r.t. the baseline for each player.
+The heart rate was normalized w.r.t. the baseline for each player using the Z-score normalization.
 The heart rate observed during VR gameplay ($\mu$ = 81.52, $\sigma$ = 10.71) was higher than that observed during FS gameplay ($\mu$ = 77.27, $\sigma$ = 9.92).
 We found the difference to be statistically significant (t(32) = -2.5, p-value = 0.016, Cohen's d = 0.41) upon conducting a paired t-test on the data after confirming normality.
+We use Cohen's d as a measure of the effect size, it quantifies the difference between two groups or conditions in terms of their standard deviations, facilitating the comparison of effect sizes across different studies or experiments. \cite{cohen1992statistical}.
 Using the heart rate and the Inter Beat Interval (IBI), we extracted the LF and HF features.
 We then calculated the LF/HF ratio using these two and sorted them based on the different emotions as shown Fig.~\ref{fig:HR_Comp}(b).

 We found that the mean LF/HF values were also normally distributed according to the Shapiro-Wilks test (FS: p-value=0.21; VR: p-value=0.59).
 We also observed higher LF/HF values during VR gameplay ($\mu: $ 1.43, $\sigma$: 0.63) compared to FS gameplay ($\mu: $ 1.37, $\sigma$: 0.60).
-Upon conducting the Wilcoxon Signed-rank test, we observed that the difference was not statistically significant (t(24) = -0.33, p-value = 0.74, Cohen's d = -0.09).
+Upon conducting the Wilcoxon Signed-rank test, we observed that the difference was not statistically significant (t(24) = 0.33, p-value = 0.74, Cohen's d = 0.09).